dlt-hub/dlt/docs/website/blog/2023-12-13-dlt-aws-taktile-blog.md

 No worries, all caveats described below are already being taken care of in the sample repo: https://github.com/codingcyclist/dlt-aws-lambda.
 I still recommend you read through them to be aware of what’s going on.

-1. **Multiprocessing:** While AWS Lambda functions scale very flexibly by spawning multiple runners in parallel, each Lambda function only runs on a single process.
-By default, dlt will try to spawn multiple processes.
-To overwrite dlt’s default behavior, simply set the `LOAD__WORKERS` environment variable to `1`.
-Your data will still get loaded quickly as AWS spawns additional instances of your function when needed.
-2. **Local files:** When running a pipeline, dlt usually stores a schema and other local files under your users’ home directory.
+1. **Local files:** When running a pipeline, dlt usually stores a schema and other local files under your users’ home directory.
 On AWS Lambda, however, `/tmp` is the only directory into which files can be written.
 Simply tell dlt to use `/tmp` instead of the home directory by setting the `DLT_PROJECT_DIR`, `DLT_DATA_DIR`, `DLT_PIPELINE_DIR` environment variables to `/tmp`.
-3. **Database Secrets:** dlt usually recommends providing database credentials via TOML files or environment variables.
+2. **Database Secrets:** dlt usually recommends providing database credentials via TOML files or environment variables.
 However, given that AWS Lambda does not support masking files or environment variables as secrets, I recommend you read database credentials from an external secret manager like AWS Secretsmanager (ASM).
-4. **Large dependencies:** Usually, the code for a Lambda function gets uploaded as a `.zip` archive that cannot be larger than 250 MB in total (uncompressed).
+3. **Large dependencies:** Usually, the code for a Lambda function gets uploaded as a `.zip` archive that cannot be larger than 250 MB in total (uncompressed).
 Given that dbt has a ~400 MB memory footprint (including Snowflake dependencies), the dlt Lambda function needs to be deployed as a Docker image, which can be up to 10 GB in size.

 ### dlt and AWS Lambda are a great foundation for building a production-grade instrumentation engine